 What's the influence of the integration time on the quality of the acoustic map of a vehicle passing by?

 The quality of a resulting acoustic map of the NoiseImage PassBy 2D module depends primarily on the integration time.
-It determines the length of the signal which is used for analysing each of the \(n\)=1...,N possible source points.
+It determines the length of the signal which is used for analysing each of the \(n=1...,N\) possible source points.
 Similarly, integration time can be interpreted as the length of the trajectory (scan width) on which one possible sound source \(n\) is tracked by the microphone array.
 A general prediction of a suitable integration time cannot be provided since it depends directly on the velocity \(v\) of the measured object.

 As an application example, the results of a high speed train with an average velocity of

-\(v\)=78.6 m/s and different integration times are shown for the third octave band at 3.15 kHz and dynamics of 6.5 dBA.
+\(v\)=78.6 m/s\) and different integration times are shown for the third octave band at 3.15 kHz and dynamic of 6.5 dBA.
 A short integration time of 7 ms (corresponds to scan width of 0.55 m, see Figure 1) may lead to a source representation which divides large connected sound sources such as the wheel set into a group of single sources.
 Furthermore, the number of analysed samples becomes too small to represent even a single period at low frequencies.
-However, long integration times such as 63 ms (corresponds to scan with of 4.95 m, see Figure 2) lead to a decrease of the acoustic maps dynamics and to a blurry source representation.
+However, long integration times such as 63 ms (corresponds to scan with of 4.95 m, see Figure 2) lead to a decrease of the acoustic maps dynamic and to a blurry source representation.
 Additionally, calculation time increases with a long integration time.
 A solution with reasonable source representation and calculation time can be found at an integration time of 25 ms (corresponds to scan width of 1.96 m, see Figure 3).

 Further Reading